 Q: What do programmers do daily on their jobs?

 It varies a lot.
-In general, they help to create, improve, fix the software in tech companies.
+In general, they help to create, improve, and fix the software in tech companies.
 The software varies.
 A programmer Michael creates web applications.
 A programmer Joshua configures a system architecture.
 They both might be in the same company.

 Sometimes, non-tech companies hire programmers too.
 In this case, a dev there may be responsible for a lot of stuff.
-E.g. automating putting data into Excel sheets, configuring an email server.
+E.g. automating putting data into Excel sheets, and configuring an email server.
 The next week he sets up an Ethernet router, and the day after he creates a website.

 For more details, see my article.